sungsoo-ahn/2025/_posts/2025-04-28-llm-context-utilization.md

 ---
 layout: distill
 title: "Open-Source vs Close-Source: The Context Utilization Challenge"
 description: This blog post aims to evaluate how well the most capable open-source long context large language models (LLMs) utilize context, using the Needle In A Haystack test.
 We adopt the task of chapter summarization for recently published books to minimize data contamination while ensuring a challenging test.
-Our results show that open-source models still has room to improve in context utilization compared to close-source models.
+Our results show that open-source models still have room to improve in context utilization compared to close-source models.
 date: 2025-04-28
 future: true
 htmlwidgets: true